 I am a full-time encaustic artist, oracle card & stencil designer and the author of Storytelling Art Studio: Visual Expressions of Character, Mood and Theme in Mixed Media.
 For many years, you may have also seen my paintings on Sherpani's Modern Vintage line of Elements handbags.

-In 2014, I moved to Asheville, North Carolina from New York on a quest to survive and thrive as full time artist.
+In 2014, I moved to Asheville, North Carolina from New York on a quest to survive and thrive as an artist and mom.
 Yet, my commitment to the artistic life began several years earlier when I pinned up Ghandi's quote, "become the change you seek from the world" next to a 4x4 foot canvas and tore up my applications to law school.